 DOE supports crystalline silicon photovoltaic (PV) research and development efforts that lead to market-ready technologies.
 Below are a list of the projects, summary of the benefits, and discussion on the production and manufacturing of this solar technology.

-Crystalline silicon PV cells are the most common solar cells used in commercially available solar panels, representing 87% of world PV cell market sales in 2011.
-Crystalline silicon PV cells have laboratory energy conversion efficiencies as high as 25% for single-crystal cells and 20.4% for multicrystalline cells.
-However, industrially produced solar modules currently achieve efficiencies ranging from 18%–24%.
+Crystalline silicon PV cells are the most common solar cells used in commercially available solar panels, representing more than 85% of world PV cell market sales in 2011.
+Crystalline silicon PV cells have laboratory energy conversion efficiencies over 25% for single-crystal cells and over 20% for multicrystalline cells.
+However, industrially produced solar modules currently achieve efficiencies ranging from 18%–22% under standard test conditions.

 Current DOE research efforts focus on innovative ways to reduce costs.
 Research and development is being done to reduce raw material requirements, including pioneering ultra-thin crystalline silicon absorber layers, developing kerf-free wafer production techniques (kerf is silicon dust that is wasted when silicon ingots are cut into thin wafers), and optimizing growth processes.